 How to plan college credits while your teen is in high school so they will transfer (count) toward their degree after high school.

 A well-meaning warning usually sounds like this: “You better be sure to check with your kid’s college to make sure that class will transfer!”
 Unfortunately, colleges don’t work like that.
-People who warn you were likely denied transfer credit and worry that it will happen to you.
-That advice sounds good, but there is no such thing as “pre-approval” for a class that you’re planning to take now and apply to a degree in a few years at a different college.
-That’s not a thing.
+That advice sounds good, but there is no such thing as “pre-approval” for a class that you’re planning to take now for a degree you’re not starting for a few years.

 Let’s clear something up first.
 Parents who are Homeschooling for College Credit are taking in a risk.
 We are risking that the college credit our kids earn today will save us time and money later when our teen leaves high school and enters college.
 It might not!
 Since we want the credit to count, we have to mitigate our risk and get as close to a guarantee as possible.

 Behind the scenes: College registrars (not admissions, not advisors, not counselors) are the ones who decide whether credit “counts” at a college.
 It’s highly unlikely that you’ll convince a college registrar to (a) talk to you, (b) give you any kind of assurance that courses you’re taking elsewhere will count at their college, or (3) discuss hypotheticals.
 It’s much more likely that you’ll be routed to an admissions (sales) rep who hasn’t been trained on the nuances of earning college credit in high school.

 I know you want to ask “will it transfer?”

-For high school planning, that’s the wrong question.
+But for high school planning, that’s the wrong question.
+Why?

 A high school student is 2, 3, 4, or more years away from enrollment, thus it is impossible to “lock” your teen into a college policy or guarantee.
-Even if you contacted a college and they gave you an answer, that answer can change every single year when the new catalog is published.
+Even when you contact a college and they give you the green light, they are not bound by the answer.
+Future college catalog and policy is reviewed every year, and things change!